 WARNING: THIS REVIEW CONTAINS MINOR SPOILERS.

-To date, I’ve only seen a handful of the films that William Friedkin has directed.
-To date I’ve seen THE EXORCIST, TO LIVE AND DIE IN L.A., BUG, BLUE CHIPS, THE HUNTED, and SORCERER which was gifted to me by a close friend.
-(And I’m glad he did because holy hell, there are some intense moments in that movie!
-That bridge scene!)
+To date, I’ve only seen a handful of the films that William Friedkin has directed: THE EXORCIST, TO LIVE AND DIE IN L.A., BUG, BLUE CHIPS, THE HUNTED, and SORCERER which was gifted to me by a close friend.
+(And I’m glad he did because holy hell, there are some intense moments in that movie!)
 And now I’ve added one more to my list: Friedkin’s 1990 flop, THE GUARDIAN.

 Loosely based upon Dan Greenburg’s novel The Nanny, this film takes the notion of a child-stealing caretaker and gives it a supernatural spin.
 In the opening moments of the movie, we see an infant carted off into the night by a mysterious woman, who sacrifices the wailing baby to an ancient tree.
 Supposedly this woman is a druid and no one knows who she was, or what she was doing.